rqlite/rqlite-go-http/README.md

 ```

 ## Handling numbers
-When a JSON response includes a number, this library stores it as a [`json.Number`](https://pkg.go.dev/encoding/json#Number).
+When handling a JSON response from rqlite which a number, this library stores it as a [`json.Number`](https://pkg.go.dev/encoding/json#Number).
 This avoids precision loss.
 You can then convert it to the type your schema expects.
 For example, if you expect an `int64`:

 ```go
 i, err := row[0].(json.Number).Int64()